Red-Atagi/fitpet/README.md

 ## Running the Webserver

 1. If the class structure has changed, then the database structure will also change.
-Thus, you need to run `python manage.py migrate`.
+Thus, you need to run `python manage.py makemigrations` then `python manage.py migrate`.
 2. To run the webserver, run `python manage.py runserver`.